Danalmestadi/Seinor-Project/README.md

 - **Real-time Updates with Firebase:** Leverage Firebase Cloud Firestore for seamless real-time updates, ensuring you and your team always have the latest information.

 - **Authentication and Authorization:** Ensure secure access with Firebase Authentication using JSON Web Tokens (JWT), allowing you to define roles and permissions for precise control over access levels.

+- **Print Reports:** Generate reports with real-time data from Firebase Cloud Firestore, ensuring you and your team always have the latest information.

 ![Poster](images/SeniorProjectPoster.png)